-After three attempts at sitting an exam, the Board requires a 3-month stand-down period in which you are expected to do further study (or training if required) before you can attempt another exam.
+After 3 attempts at sitting an exam within a 3 month period, the Board requires a 3 month stand-down period from the date of your third unsuccessful attempt, in which you are expected to do further study (or training if required) before you can attempt another exam.

 When you enrol, you must identify your training provider as they are required to confirm your eligibility to sit an examination.

 As exams are multiple choice the remarking of an exam is not an option.
 However, an exam can be reviewed for the robustness of questions and if questions have not been phrased clearly a mark may be awarded.
 Please note that reviewing rarely finds more than one extra mark.